googleapis/repo-automation-bots/packages/auto-approve/README.md

     - Increase the non-major package version of a dependency or the tag
     - Only change one dependency
     - Change the dependency that was there previously, and that is on the title of the PR
+* GoApiaryCodegen
+  - Checks that the author is 'yoshi-automation'
+  - Checks that the title of the PR matches the regexp: /^feat\(all\): auto-regenerate discovery clients$/
 * GoDependency
   - Checks that the author is 'renovate-bot'
   - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update (?:module (\D*?)|(\D*?) digest) to v?(\S*)$/